Obstetrics and Gynecology

 Our residents have always had the opportunity to improve the quality of their education through feedback and suggestion – this will never change.
 Neither will the excellence towards education from dedicated teaching staff.

 Between the two hospitals, over 10,000 obstetric deliveries take place annually (Butterworth 7500+, Saint Mary's 2500+).
-Approximately 15-20% of these obstetric deliveries are traditional "clinic" patients whose care is provided by the resident under the supervision of a faculty member.
+Approximately 15-20% of these obstetric deliveries are traditional "clinic" patients whose care is provided by the resident under the supervision of core faculty members.
 The other obstetric patients are private patients of obstetricians throughout the city.
 The patient population includes normal obstetric patients and high-risk patients referred to sub-specialists in maternal-fetal medicine.
 Our resident clinic is the largest in the state, with our residents delivering approximately 1600 patients per year.

 A full range of high-risk problems is seen routinely during the four years of residency.
 Common high-risk problems include: